RodelAngeloTariao/Rodel-Angelo-Tariao/README.md

 # Hello, I'm Rodel Angelo Tariao

+## About me:

-I am passionate about coding and have strong database management skills.
-I enjoy solving complex problems and crafting elegant solutions.
-My tech journey began with the BS Information Technology program.
+I am Juan Dela Cruz, with a flair for coding and database management skills.
+I thrive on tackling complex problems and crafting elegant solutions.
+My journey in tech has started when I took the BS Information Technology program.

 ## Education